dacrab/craftops/USAGE_GUIDE.md

 ```

 **API Security:**
-- Use HTTPS for all API communications
+- Use HTTPS for all API cocraftopsnications
 - Implement rate limiting in configuration
 - Monitor API usage and errors
 - Keep webhook URLs private and secure